dedis/cothority/README.md

 ### Dependencies

 To use the code of this repository make sure that you have a working [installation of Golang](https://golang.org/doc/install) and that the
 [`$GOPATH`](https://golang.org/doc/code.html#GOPATH) variable is set on your system.

-The main dependencies of the cothority project include the following libraries, all of which are developed and maintained by DEDIS and are installed automatically on your system if you follow the instructions further below.
+The main dependencies of the cothority project include the following libraries:

 - Network: [dedis/onet](https://github.com/dedis/onet)
 - Cryptography: [dedis/crypto](https://github.com/dedis/crypto)
 - Protobuf: [dedis/protobuf](https://github.com/dedis/protobuf)

+All of the above projects are developed and maintained by DEDIS and are installed automatically on your system if you follow the instructions below.

-### Running a Cothority Server
+### Setting up a Cothority Server

 To install and configure a conode on your own server you need to open **two consecutive ports** (e.g., xxx and yyy) on your machine and then execute the following sequence of commands: